RTEMS/rtems-docs/c-user/config/scheduler-general.rst

     enabled.

 DESCRIPTION:
-    In case this configuration option is defined, then :ref:`SchedulerCBS`
+    In case this configuration option is defined, then the :ref:`SchedulerCBS`
     algorithm is made available to the application.